viney-shih/go-cache/README.md

 }
 ```

 `MGetter` is another approaching way to do this.
-Set this function durning registering the Setting.
+Set this function durning registering the *Setting*.

 ```go
 func ExampleService_Create_mGetter() {